 These beaches are listed in order from south to north:

-Centerville Beach County Park: Centerville was named best area beach by readers of the local newspaper, and it's no wonder.
-It's 9 miles of secluded, scenic beach with sandstone cliffs, lots of wildlife.
+Centerville Beach County Park: Centerville was named best area beach by readers of the local newspaper and it's no wonder.
+It's nine miles of secluded, scenic beach with sandstone cliffs, lots of wildlife.
 In April and May, an occasional migrating mother whale may swim past with her baby.

 Moonstone Beach: Lost Coast Outpost says Moonstone is the best beach in Humboldt County for "appealing rock formations, child-awing caves, surf for beginners, Little River wading options and arguably the largest local expanse of sand."
 And its location at the mount of the Little River is unarguably gorgeous.